akeneo/pim-helpcenter/content/md/what-is/understand-data-quality.md

 Each of these two axes has a score from A to E. The scores can be seen on several PIM screens.

 ::: tips
-By disabling specific `attribute groups` in Akeneo `settings`, you can focus your enrichment and consistency status and progress on the most relevant product data for your end-customer needs.
+By disabling specific attribute groups in Akeneo settings, you can focus your enrichment and consistency status and progress on the most relevant product data for your end-customer needs.
 Therefore, you will get insights on what’s truly important to improve your Product Experience.
 :::

 # How is enrichment calculated?